cdmandrews/cdmandrews.github.io/3301/weekly/week-06-notes.md

 # Notes and Overview for Week 6
 [ENGL 3301, Fall 2021](../calendar.html)

+This week, along with the two weekly assignments, you should continue working on, researching for, and asking questions about [your own fact sheets](../project-1).
+This "[facts about fact sheets](facts-about-fact-sheets)" page puts together many of your observations about the examples you looked at last week.
+I will also make some student examples available through Blackboard in the Weeks 04-08 folder.

 ## Tech writing, style, and ethics: Who's kicking whom?

 > Langauge changes over time.
 It always has.
 Our expectations of appropriate style also change over time.
 They always have.
 (Janice Redish, *Letting Go of the Words*)